-On February 24, 2021, the Company announce it had closed its non-brokered private placement financing (the "Financing"), pursuant to which it sold an aggregate of 12,300,000 units (each, a "Unit") at a price of \$0.05 per Unit for gross proceeds of \$615,000.
+On February 24, 2021, the Company closed a non-brokered private placement financing (the "Financing"), pursuant to which it sold an aggregate of 12,300,000 units (each, a "Unit") at a price of \$0.05 per Unit for gross proceeds of \$615,000.
 Each Unit consists of one common share (each, a "Share") and one common share purchase warrant (each whole warrant, a "Warrant").
 Each Warrant is exercisable into one common share at a price of \$0.10 per Share until February 24, 2022.
 No finder's fees were issued pursuant to the Financing.
 Proceeds of the financing are anticipated to be used for general working capital and settlement of debt.
 The securities issued under the Financing are subject to a statutory hold period expiring on June 25, 2021.

-On February 24, 2021, the Company announced it had issued a total of 4,790,800 common shares at a deemed price of \$0.05 per common share to certain creditors pursuant to certain debt settlement agreements (the "Debt Settlement").
+On February 24, 2021, the Company issued a total of 4,790,800 common shares at a deemed price of \$0.05 per common share to certain creditors pursuant to certain debt settlement agreements (the "Debt Settlement").
 The securities issued under the Debt Settlement are subject to a statutory hold period expiring on June 25, 2021.
 In addition, 850,000 of the Debt Settlement shares are subject to added hold periods such that 90% are released as to 15% every 6 months commencing August 24, 2021 until the full 90% has been released after 36 months.
 An Insider of the Company received an aggregate of 815,800 shares under the Debt Settlement,

-Subsequent to the year ended December 31, 2020, the Company and investors mutually agreed to cancel their convertible notes and waive the interest.
+In February 2021, the Company and investors mutually agreed to cancel their convertible notes and waive the interest.
 Two of the convertible note holders received the principal and interest payable at February 28, 2021.